 For the 2017 fiscal year, a dividend distribution of € 640,333,090.32 is to be resolved at the Annual General Meeting to be held on May 9, 2018.
 This corresponds to € 1.32 per share.

 At the end of the 2017 fiscal year, an average of 198 people were employed by Vonovia SE (2016: 206 employees).

 Opportunities and Risks for Vonovia SE

-The likely development of Vonovia SE in the 2017 fiscal year depends to a considerable extent on the development of the Group as a whole and its opportunity and risk situation.
-This situation is set out in the Group’s opportunity and risk report, meaning that the statements set out there in regard to the opportunity and risk situation of the Group also apply to the individual financial statements of Vonovia SE, where the risks can have an impact on the valuation of long-term financial assets and on the amount of the results of subsidiaries collected/compensated for.
+The likely development of Vonovia SE in the 2018 fiscal year depends to a considerable extent on the development of the Group as a whole and its opportunity and risk situation.
+This situation is set out in the Group’s opportunity and risk report, meaning that the statements set out there in regard to the opportunity and risk situation of the Group also apply to the annual financial statements of Vonovia SE, prepared in accordance with HGB, where the risks can have an impact on the valuation of long-term financial assets and on the amount of the results of subsidiaries collected/compensated for.

 Forecast for Vonovia SE

-The results for the 2017 fiscal year will in turn be characterized by the results of subsidiaries collected/compensated for on the basis of profit-and-loss transfer agreements, income from services, personnel and administrative expenses and the financial result.
-As far as the 2017 fiscal year is concerned, we expect expenses to increase again due to the public takeover offer made to the shareholders of conwert Immobilien Invest SE and the resulting integration expenses.
+The results for the 2018 fiscal year will in turn be characterized by the results of subsidiaries collected/compensated for on the basis of income from investments and profit-and-loss transfer agreements, income from services, personnel and administrative expenses and the financial result.
+As far as the 2018 fiscal year is concerned, we expect expenses to increase again due to the public takeover offer made to the shareholders of BUWOG and the resulting integration expenses.
 Earnings will also be encumbered by structuring measures under company law.
-By contrast, special effects seen in 2016 will cease to apply.
+By contrast, special effects seen in 2017 will cease to apply.

-All in all, we expect the net loss for the 2017 fiscal year to be on a par with the figure seen in 2016.
+All in all, we expect the result for the 2018 fiscal year to again be on a par with the figure seen in 2017 without special effects.